Healthdirect Free Australian health advice you can count on.

 1. Grade I haemorrhoids — stay inside your anus and are not usually very painful.

-2. Grade II haemorrhoids — protrude out of your anus when you pass a bowel motion.
+2. Grade II haemorrhoids — stick out of your anus when you pass a bowel motion (poo).
 Once the bowel motion is over, they disappear back inside your anus by themselves.

-3. Grade III haemorrhoids — have to be physically pushed back inside the anus after passing a bowel motion.
+3. Grade III haemorrhoids — can be physically pushed back inside the anus after passing a bowel motion.
 They may be painful if they are large.

 External haemorrhoids